 Figure 3.2: The development of the extracted common factors Yr and Ir (left axis), and Yc and Ic (right axis)

-Results

 As candidates for explanatory macroeconomic variables, we choose FED base interest rate, unemployment, GDP, personal income (PI), industrial production (IP) and Case-Shiller HPI index, which we anticipated to influence the loss rates.
 In particular, the default rates were suspected to be driven by the wealth, represented by the GDP, unemployment, personal income and industrial production.
 The HPI index and the interest rate on the other hand were expected to be a driver of property prices, i.e. determine the charge-off rate.
 In the choice of the macroeconomic factors we were inspired by Pesaran (Pesaran, Schuermann, Treutler, & Weiner, 2003).
 All time series of macroeconomic variables were obtained from the FED.
 Except for FEDR, logarithms of all the variables were used in the actual estimation.

 Results